-- All credit classes and final exams will be held via remote access, through the end of the spring semester.
+- All credit classes will be held via remote access, through the end of the summer semester.
 Students will receive instructions via their HCC email accounts.

 - Workforce Solutions and Continuing Education classes (non-credit), with the exception of those already operating online, are suspended until further notice.
 The staff of this division is working with governmental agencies to place select training classes online, as possible, during the temporary displacement.
 Unfortunately, not all classes are able to be delivered online.
 Staff are working with instructors and will notify students of cancellations, with the option of refunds or transferring to a section that will meet at a later date.

 - Student Services are being provided remotely.
 See contact info for various services here.

 - The Police Academy and Corrections Academy will continue their classes as scheduled.